 Upon booting into the game the user is presented with the Main Menu, which branches to several optional menus for configuration and management of the game properties.
 When starting the game the user is given a short expositional narrative explaining the premise and current situation depicted in the game’s narrative.
 When they’ve finished the exposition they are given basic instructions on game controls and functions in order to use and play the game; the tutorial is very short and can be accessed through the HUD at any time.

-During normal game play the user is not interrupted by narrative or by system messages.
+During normal game play the user is not interrupted by system messages.
 The only messages or output they receive are messages relating to interactable objects or events they encounter.

 The main menu is accessible from the HUD and provides the save, options, and exit buttons.
 Opening any sub menu from in-game pauses the game and closing the menus un-pauses the game and continues game play.
 By exiting the game the client closes and returns to their desktop.